Loading...

 If you travel along the perimeter of a closed composite shape, you will get back to the starting point without travelling across any part of the perimeter twice.

-For the bottom non-example, this is not a closed shape, as there is no way of travelling across its length and returning to the beginning without traversing across part of its length more than once.
+For the bottom non example, this is not a closed shape as there is no way of travelling across its length and returning to the beginning without traversing across part of its length more than once.

-Each component will either be a straight line segment, or an arc.
+Each component will either be a straight line segment or an arc.

-For example, this composite shape can be broken down into a semicircle, a quarter circle, and two line segments.
+For example, this composite shape can be broken down into a semicircle, a quarter-circle, and two line segments.

 This time, each line segment is of a different length.

-The length of the longer line segment is the 10 centimetres from the original diagram.
+The length of the longer line segment is the 10 centimetres from the original diagram, the diameter of the semicircle is 3 centimetres, and therefore its radius is 1.

 5 centimetres.

-The radius of the quarter circle is three centimetres, and therefore, the remaining length of the shorter line segment is 10 take away three, or seven centimetres, as the shorter line segment plus the radius of that quarter circle is the same length as the longer line segment with total 10 centimetres.
+As the shorter line segment plus the radius of that quarter-circle is the same length as the longer line segment with total 10 centimetres.

-Starting with the arc length of the semicircle at 1/2 of two times pi times a radius of 1.
+We can calculate its perimeter by adding together each of the four lengths in turn, starting with the arc length of the semicircle at 1/2 of 2 times pi times a radius of 1.

 5.